 One obvious next question is, how do you find authoritative websites in your niche?
 Where do you find the sites that would work well for building your credibility in the eyes of larger publications?

-• Leverage an Existing Connection (if You Have One): The easiest way to get your guest post pitch accepted, is to already have a connection with the host blog.
-You may know the website owner personally, or you may know one of the employees, or have some history with a contributing writer there.
+- Leverage an Existing Connection (if You Have One): The easiest way to get your guest post pitch accepted is to already connect with the host blog.
+You may know the website owner personally, or you may know one of the employees or have some history with a contributing writer there.
 If you already have an established relationship, it makes it much easier to reach out about a guest posting opportunity—so take inventory of any relationships that can be leveraged to your advantage here.

-• Use Social Media: Social media is another very powerful resource you can use to find authoritative blogs and websites in your niche.
-Search for keywords, names, hashtags, groups and followers to find reputable bloggers that have an engaged following and may accept a guest post from you (just be sure the blog post idea you pitch will be relevant to their followers).
+- Use Social Media: Social media is another very powerful resource for finding authoritative blogs and websites in your niche.
+Search for keywords, names, hashtags, groups, and followers to find reputable bloggers with an engaged following who may accept a guest post from you (just be sure the blog post idea you pitch will be relevant to their followers).

-• Use Google Search to Find Great Sites to Pitch: Google search is a great option for finding authoritative websites in your niche.
+- Use Google Search to Find Great Sites to Pitch: Google search is an excellent option for finding authoritative websites in your niche.
 You can find these blogs by searching for target keywords or keyword phrases in your niche.
-The top hits for these phrases are likely to be higher quality sources.
+The top hits for these phrases are likely to be higher-quality sources.
 Take it a step further by clicking on the results and seeing which websites have a lot of high-quality content and a good presentation.

 Now, let’s break down my top criteria for finding & evaluating a publication you want to contribute to.